 What is Naviance?

-Naviance allows students to research scholarships, universities, careers, take personality inventories, resume building and more.
+Naviance enables students to research scholarships, universities, careers, take personality inventories, resume building and more.
 Students in Grades 9 - 12 receive training to use the secure, online Naviance/Family Connection tool to plan for their college and career roadmap.

 An important element: Parent involvement